vitessio/website/content/en/docs/reference/vreplication/vreplicationexec.md

 ### Description

-The VReplicationExec command is used to manage vreplication streams.
-More details are [here](../vreplication#exec)
+The VReplicationExec command is used to view or manage vreplication streams.
+More details are [here](../vreplication#exec).
+You would typically use one of the higher-level commands like the [WorkFlow](../workflow) command accomplish the same task.

 ### Parameters